 The Aesir sent out Mimir and Hoenir, while the Vanir sent out Freyr and Freyja.
 And that was how Freyr blended in with the Aesir with his own sister, soon becoming integral parts of the pantheon.

 Though another brawl between the Aesir and the Vanir soon followed this, that is a story for another day.
 Just know that the story provides the context for why Mimir from “God of War” is simply a head.

 You would expect the fertility god of Norse mythology to have some dashing on-screen presence, and you would undoubtedly be correct.

 Freyr is a god that flexes his testosterone levels like a man in his gym pump.
 Though he doesn’t drip with that gym wear, Freyr is depicted more humbly.
-He is described to be a handsome man with defined edges, including a chiselled body and facial structure.
+He is described to be a handsome man with defined edges, including a chiseled body and facial structure.

-Masculine and muscular, Freyr chooses to wear farming clothes rather than an armour, as it is his way of expressing ‘you are what you wear.’
+Masculine and muscular, Freyr chooses to wear farming clothes rather than an armor, as it is his way of expressing ‘you are what you wear.’
 Farming is more challenging than being at war as you would swing a sword to win a battle, but you would swing a scythe to feed a nation, reflecting Freyr perfectly.